Connections on non-abelian Gerbes and their Holonomy: Transport 2-Functors are Non-Abelian Gerbes

 under the Connes fusion tensor product.
 Now let $\mathfrak{G}=\mathrm{String}_k(G)$ be the string 2-group defined from the crossed module $\hat\Omega_k G \to P _0G$ of Fréchet Lie groups \cite{baez9}.
 Together with the projection 2-functor \erf{39} we obtain an induced representation

 The fibres of a transport 2-functor

 with $\mathcal{B}\mathrm{String}_k(G)$-structure are hence von Neumann algebras, and its parallel transport along a path is a Hilbert bimodule for these fibres.
-In conjunction with the result \cite{baez8,baas2} that $\mathrm{String}_k(G)$-2-bundles have the same classification as ordinary fibre bundles whose structure group is the topological String group, this says that transport 2-functors \erf{38} have to be addressed as \emph{String 2-bundles with connection}, already appearing in \cite{stolz1}. \end{example}
+In conjunction with the result \cite{baez8,baas2} that $\mathrm{String}_k(G)$-2-bundles have the same classification as ordinary fibre bundles whose structure group is the topological String group, this says that transport 2-functors \erf{38} have to be addressed as \emph{String 2-bundles with connection}, see \cite{stolz1}. \end{example}